strawberrrries-Syl/VRplayer_Test/README.md

 # Panorama Video player `C++`
 This project was realized by OpenCV, GLAD, GLFW, GLM, and FFmpeg.
 --
 In this project, a panorama video player is generated.
 The main idea is listed below.
-You can see demo videos at https://drive.google.com/file/d/1JgR2DlJy7TDk4CfFzg9GMgJIfntZiyI-/view?usp=sharing
+You can see the `demo video` at https://drive.google.com/file/d/1JgR2DlJy7TDk4CfFzg9GMgJIfntZiyI-/view?usp=sharing

 VR is popular nowadays.
 With panorama multimedia sources, I want to realize a player which can use them.
 Meanwhile, I’m interested in games and videos.
 So, the first thing that comes to my mind is realizing a VR player.